 To enable secure remote access to RabbitMQ you need:

-Create a RabbitMQ Dynamic Secrets in Akeyless API Gateway.
+Create a RabbitMQ Dynamic Secret in Akeyless API Gateway.

 Let's set up remote access to RabbitMQ using the Akeyless CLI.
 If you’d prefer, see how to do this from the Akeyless Console instead.

 - Run the

 update-itemcommand to set the following fields on the dynamic secret that specifies the RabbitMQ details and access credentials:

 - secure-access-url: The RabbitMQ URL to inject credentials.

 - secure-access-web-browsing: Optional, secure web browsing over isolated web browser available only for clients with Web Access Bastion.

 Let's set up remote access to RabbitMQ from the Akeyless Console.
 If you'd prefer, see how to do this from Akeyless CLI instead.